Para-Lang/para-compiler/docs/source/pyapi_ref/index.rst

 Overview
 ========

-- `Exceptions <./exceptions.html>`_ - Exceptions in the Para-C Compiler and Python API
+- `Exceptions <./exceptions.html>`_ - Exceptions in the Para Compiler and Python API
 - `Pre-Processor <./preprocessor.html>`_ - Pre-Processor for handling directives
-- `Para-C Compiler <./compiler.html>`_ - Core Para-C Compiler for handling Para-C code and generating the C counterpart
+- `Para Compiler <./compiler.html>`_ - Core Para Compiler for handling Para code and generating the C counterpart
 - `ABC Classes <./abc.html>`_ - ABC Classes, which are implemented in the Compiler and Pre-Processor